Year One (R1)

 0900-1000 -- Educational Lecture

 Protected teaching time.
-Curriculum includes assigned readings from Greenfield, Cameron, and Mastery of Surgery.
+Curriculum includes assigned readings from Major Surgical Text Books, Greenfield, Cameron, and Mastery of Surgery.
 Lectures presented by resident, with oversight from surgical attendings.

 Participatory and interactive resident education is emphasized throughout the program.
 Residents gain extensive experience in teaching, research, and group presentation.
 Residents completing this program have an exceptional record of achieving board certification.
 Upon completion of the program, a number of graduates have entered general surgical practice directly.
 The majority of the past decade’s graduates have elected to obtain further specialty training, and have successfully completed outstanding programs in trauma and critical care, thoracic, colorectal, plastic, and vascular surgery.